 4. How do you take a product from the kitchen into the factory?

 With a lot of hard work!!!
-First step is of course finding a factory that has facilities to make your products and whom you are confident you can work well with and trust, but then comes the point where you actually have to get the product right!
+First step is of course finding a factory that has facilities to make your products and whom you are confident you can work well with and trust.
+After that comes the point where you actually have to get the product right!
 It is not as simple as providing them with a recipe that you have been using in your kitchen.
-The recipe has to be edited so that huge batches can be made on a much larger scale than ever being done before in your home kitchen.
+The recipe has to be edited so that huge batches can be made on a much larger scale than ever being done before.
 With the millionaire bites it took about 50 trials to get them to how I wanted them to be!!
 That was a lot, A LOT of millionaire bites that I had to try!
 We got there in the end!

 5. How do you get your products into supermarkets and other independent grocers?

 I have definitely had the ‘never give up’ when it comes to securing new listings.
-I search and search for the relevant buyer’s details in some cases, and email them again and again until I hear something back.
-I know that once they try the products it will be up hill from there (as people love them so much), but it is often getting to the point where people agree to have a meeting and try them which is challenging!
-You have to have just the right level of persistence without it being harassment though, don’t go overboard with the bombarding emails!
+I search and search for the relevant buyer’s details in some cases.
+Then I email them again and again until I hear something back.
+For me it is knowing that once they try the products it will be down hill from there (as people love them so much).
+But it is often getting to the point where people agree to have a meeting and try them which is challenging!
+You have to have just the right level of persistence without it being harassment though.
+Don’t go overboard with the bombarding emails!

 Having a strong social media presence has also been key in getting my products into stores.
-Some of the most influential supermarket and independent buyers follow me on Instagram and reach out to me on there showing their interest!
+Some of the most influential supermarket and independent buyers follow me on Instagram.
+They then reach out to me on there showing their interest!

 6. What is the lead-time to producing new products?

 There is no set time for this.
 Bigger companies can take 2-3 years.
 We brought Biccy Boms to shelf in 4 months!
 So it can happen very quickly!